derpicated/articated/README.md

 ### Extra note

 When switching targets, make sure to delete the old build files.
 So an `rm -rf ./` on the build directory would suffice.
-As an example, two build folders can be made, one for android and one for desktop.
+Or for convenience, two build folders can be made, one for android and one for desktop.
 This way switching to a different target is a mere switching of directories.